Lana's Cryptozoological Essential Reading List

 I've neglected to include Darren Naish's Hunting Monsters primarily because Naish has stated he is working on a second, completely revamped edition.
 Although the fundamental points of the first edition are solid there are factual inaccuracies, and, at least with wildmen, neglects some relevant context on the folkloric origins of the figure.
 No shade to Naish in any way, it's most likely worth reading Hunting Monsters regardless, I just personally wouldn't put it in the same league as the rest.

-Abominable Science! leaves out information to create a biased narrative against cryptozoologists in its Mokele-mbembe chapter and at one point likens cryptozoologists to Holocaust deniers.
+Abominable Science! leaves out information to create a biased narrative against cryptozoologists in its Mokele-mbembe chapter, was approached as a "debunking project" according to Loxton, and Prothero likens cryptozoologists to Holocaust deniers.
 No thanks.

 Mackal's Searching For Hidden Animals is essentially On The Track